OWASP/www-chapter-ottawa/index.md

 We are a place to come and meet local developers and information security professionals, share ideas, and learn.<br/>

-You will find us informal, approachable, and thankful for your assistance.
+> You will find us informal, approachable, and thankful for your assistance.
 We encourage and welcome beginners.
-We are an open, tolerant, and inclusive organisation that accepts all races, genders, creeds, abilities, things, and ideas with the exception of one - Hate.
-Hate has no home at OWASP Ottawa.<br/>
+We are an open, tolerant, and inclusive organisation that accepts all races, genders, creeds, abilities, things, and ideas with the exception of one - Hate: Hate has no home at OWASP Ottawa.<br/>

 ### Special Notice: